 As a global business it is important that we take action on a global scale.
 Here are some of the commitments and actions we have taken to lead the way in sustainability in the pharmaceutical industry.

 In 2021 we signed the Business Ambition for 1.5°C - and in doing so joined the United Nations ‘Race to Zero’ - the largest alliance committed to halving emissions by 2030 and achieving Net-Zero carbon emissions by 2050 at the latest, in line with the Paris Agreement.1

 Pfizer's Sustainability Bond

-Signatory of UN Global Compact ‘Caring for Climate' a formal commitment to take practical actions to implement climate change solutions and help shape public policy.
+We are a signatory of the UN Global Compact ‘Caring for Climate’.
+This is a formal commitment to take practical actions to implement climate change solutions and to help shape public policy.

-Pfizer has identified climate-related risks that have the potential to have a strategic impact on our business, including:
+We have identified the climate-related risks with the potential to have a strategic impact on our business.
+These include:

 We have completed a physical risk assessment for:

 These assessments used climate modelling scenarios that predicted temperature increases ranging from 0.2ºC to 3ºC.
 For our internal manufacturing sites, the output of our analysis will be used to support decisions relating to:

 Leveraging our strengths in scientific innovation to reduce the environmental impact of our medicines.